 The data measured by these accelerometers can only be used properly if we are aware of the normal limits of the data in relation to the stage of lactation in dairy cattle.
-To our knowledge, no report has been published to elucidate the normal limits of these data in relation to all stages of lactation in dairy cattle, specifically also taking account of parity.
+To our knowledge, no report has been published to describe the normal range of such data in relation to all stages of lactation in dairy cattle, specifically taking account the age of the animal.
 Therefore, our study will determine these normal limits with accelerometer sensors and will outline this data against all stages of lactation (days in milk) and several parities.
 This may contribute to more knowledge about the normal ranges of cattle behavior which subsequently will support in early recognition of herd problems, perhaps before the sensitive transition period even starts.

 Data measured by these accelerometers can only be used properly if we can define normal ranges of the behavior variables in relation to the stage of lactation in dairy cattle, also taking account of parity.
 To our knowledge, no report has been published to elucidate these ranges and thus defined normal behavior on the basis of these behavior variables.
 Therefore, this study will determine the effect of parity and stage of lactation on various behavioral variables including cattle leg activity and number of stand ups, the time cattle spend ruminating, eating and lying measured by accelerometer sensors.
 Elucidating this effect may contribute to more knowledge about behavioral ranges of cattle and subsequently support in early recognition of herd problems, perhaps before the sensitive transition period even starts.